Tracking the Tropics: Zeta weakens to tropical storm, expected to be a hurricane again on Tuesday

 The storm made landfall late Monday night as a Category 1 hurricane just north of Tulum with maximum sustained winds of 80 mph.

-At 5 a.m.
-Tuesday, Zeta had maximum sustained winds of 70 mph, and was about 85 miles east-southeast of Progreso, Mexico, and about 560 miles south of the mouth of the Mississippi, with tropical-storm-force winds extending outward up to 140 miles from the storm’s center.
+At 8 a.m.
+ET Tuesday, Zeta had maximum sustained winds of 70 mph, and was about 45 miles east of Progreso, Mexico, and about 540 miles south of the mouth of the Mississippi, with tropical-storm-force winds extending outward up to 140 miles from the storm’s center.
 It was moving northwest at about 14 mph.

 The forecast track shows Zeta nearing the central Gulf Coast on Wednesday and making landfall in the northern Gulf Coast by Wednesday night.
 It’s expected to re-strengthen when it moves over the Gulf of Mexico and become a hurricane again on Tuesday.